RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ```Bash
 Sudo mysql -p
 ```
-It will prompt you for the password of the root user
+It will prompt you for the password of the root user.
 ![image alt](https://github.com/RamlaBurhan/ProjectBasedLearning/blob/69fd5415ba9a56b1b5c49c44f928b30f967061d0/2.LEMP_Stack/Images/Image%209.png)

-Once you've checked, your MySQL server is now installed and secured
+Once you've checked, your MySQL server is now installed and secured.

 ---